-These footprint-related graduate courses are offered from the Faculty of Environmental Studies:
+These footprint-related graduate courses are offered from the Faculty of Environmental and Urban Change:

 Ecological Economics (ENVS 6115)